 Like all trends, wedding trends continue to evolve.
 New ideas are everywhere this year, while the best of past trends have become enduring standards.
 The good news?
-Whether it’s wedding venues or wedding attire, there’s no single dominant trend, so this is the wedding season for doing it your way with a perfectly personalized experience created with touches from across the spectrum.
+While you’re planning your wedding venue, attire, decorations, and more, there’s no single dominant trend, so this is the wedding season for doing it your way with a perfectly personalized experience created with touches from across the spectrum.

 Whatever your style—minimal, traditional, classic, rustic or modern—it’s all here in our list of wedding trends for 2019, culled from the predictions of top wedding planners and wedding style watchers.